imagej/imagej.github.io/pages/2014-04-04_-_Announcing_ImageJ_Ops.md

 ---

-Today, the [ImageJ](ImageJ "wikilink") and [KNIME](KNIME "wikilink") teams are pleased to announce : a framework for reusable image processing operations.
+Today, the [ImageJ](ImageJ "wikilink") and [KNIME](KNIME "wikilink") teams are pleased to announce {% include GitHub content="org=imagej|repo=imagej-ops|label=ImageJ Ops" %}: a framework for reusable image processing operations.
 This library is the direct result of an extremely successful hackathon hosted by Michael Berthold's team at the University of Konstanz, Germany.

 ![Happy hackers: 502 commits in five days\!](Konstanz-hackathon.jpg "Happy hackers: 502 commits in five days!")